strang3nt/AdvancedAlgorithmsLab_21-22/Report/src/Naive-Kruskal.md

         ) adj[v]
 ```

-`cycleDfs` is a dfs based algorithm, that stops whenever it finds a cycle in a graph.
+`cycleDfs` is a DFS based algorithm, that stops whenever it finds a cycle in a graph.
-`MST` is a type that represents the current MST, this way the function checks only the tree and
+`MST` is a type that represents the current MST: this way the function checks only the tree and
 nothing else.
-The function checks all edges which (in a MST) are at most $n - 1$ thus the overall cost
+The function checks all the edges which are, in a MST, at most $n - 1$.
+Thus the overall cost
 is $O( n )$.
-More precisely it is $O( 2n )$ and that is because the adjacency list holds each edge twice,
+More precisely, it is $O( 2n )$, because the adjacency list holds each edge twice,
-but we can drop the constant.
+but the constant can be dropped.